UMAprotocol/protocol/README.md

 yarn lerna run <script> --stream
 ```

-Note: the stream argument is just to force lerna to stream the output so you get realtime logs, but it's not required.
+Note: the stream argument is just to force lerna to stream the output so you get real-time logs, but it's not required.

 ### Coverage 🔎